rozum-robotics/pulse-api/README.md

 #### Motion control
 Possible motion targets:
 * Positions (`set_position`, `run_positions` and `get_position` methods) - to control
 the location of the robot's TCP (tool center point).
-Use the `position` helper method to create a motion target.
+Use the `position` helper function to create a motion target.
 * Poses (`set_pose`, `run_poses` and `get_pose` methods) - to control motor angles.
-Use the `pose` helper method to create a motion target.
+Use the `pose` helper function to create a motion target.

 Possible motion types:
 * Joint (`MT_JOINT`, default)
 * Linear (`MT_LINEAR`)

 Auxiliary methods:
-* `await_motion` - periodically requests robot status and waits until robot finishes movements. **To be replaced soon.**
+* `await_motion` - periodically requests robot status (default: every 0.1 s) and waits until robot finishes movements. **To be replaced soon.**
 * `status_motion` - returns the actual state of the robotic arm: running (arm in motion), idle (arm not in motion), in the zero gravity mode,